 We love houseplants here at Wide Open Eats.
-Whether it's a succulent that looks like a rose or a pod of dolphins, if it has roots and lives in dirt, we are head over heels for it.
-The more unusual the better, and these living stones fit the bill.
+Whether it's a succulent plant that looks like a rose or a pod of dolphins, if it has roots and lives in dirt, we are head over heels for it.
+The more unusual the better, and these living stones called lithops fit the bill.

 Drought-resistant, these little flowering stones are perfect houseplants because they require little water.
 While they can be planted outside, make sure they are not receiving too much water.
-Their native habitat is in the African deserts of Namibia and South Africa, so planting them outside in a rainy climate isn't the best idea.
+Their native habitat is in the African deserts of Namibia and Southern Africa, so planting them outside in a rainy climate isn't the best idea.

 Green and grey, these living stone plants produce beautiful white flowers when bloomed.
-Make sure the soil surface is rocky for the lithops plants, they prefer it much more than dirt!
+Make sure the soil surface level is rocky for the lithops plants, they prefer it much more than dirt!

 While this species tends to be rare in the wild, the ruba variety of plants is one of the most popular when cultivated.
 This lithops has a bright red color that loves bright light.

 Need to light up your garden area?
 Spruce up your garden with these adorable solar lights.
 Pick between the frog or owl (or get both).